An engagement to listen to people's views on Allied Health Professions

 Who did we speak to?

 The team wanted to hear from a diverse range of citizens and a wide range of professions, from a wide range of people across the country, with different experiences and backgrounds.
-This diversity of views will help us make sure they develop a strategy that helps everyone.
+The diversity of views would help the team make sure they develop a strategy that helps everyone.

 What and how did we ask?